donghanji/pm/README.md

 Everything is just to begin.

-The future of the PM, you and I, we us grow togetherâ€¦.
+The future of the PM, you and I, we us grow together¡­.